snehal4it/localstack-serverless-demo/README.md

 Make sure you have created AWS account and local environment is already setup to use AWS account

 #### Deploy application in AWS
+Note: If you encounter error with s3 bucket name while deploying to real AWS account, please rename bucket name in `iac/Makefile` in source repository because in aws cloud, bucket names are global, and it's possible that somebody might have already used that name

 ```bash
     make deploy-aws